-Religious belief is concerned with human’s attempt to make sense of reality and is judged by human to be true or false according as it does or does not make sense to human beings.
-Since a purely mortal human being is not God, however, Pailin says that human “cannot escape this relativity of all his judgments.”
+Religious belief is concerned with human attempts to make some sort of sense of reality, and that belief is judged by human beings to be true or false according to whether it does, or does not, make sense to human beings.
+Since a purely mortal human being is not God, Pailin said that a human being “cannot escape this relativity of all his [sic] judgments.”

-Furthermore, says Ferré, if philosophy “has always been engaged in factual knowing, symbolized by correspondence; in logical investigation, symbolized by consistency; in the evaluative and interpretative organizing of experience, symbolized by coherence” – has philosophy brought us proof of anything?
-Or has it merely provided some kind of income for those who write philosophy books?
+Furthermore, said Ferré, if philosophy “has always been engaged in factual knowing, symbolized by correspondence; in logical investigation, symbolized by consistency; in the evaluative and interpretative organizing of experience, symbolized by coherence” – has philosophy brought us any real proof of anything?
+Or has philosophy merely provided some kind of income for those who write philosophy books?

-While virtually no-one would deny the fact that a man named Jesus from Nazareth walked on earth around two thousand years ago, it is beyond dispute that the life and death of that man has had incredible and unmistakable impact in the world.
-One has only to consider the way that time has been divided between BC and AD.
+While virtually no-one would deny the fact that a man named Jesus from Nazareth walked on earth around two thousand years ago, it is beyond dispute that the life and death of that man has had an incredible and unmistakable impact in the history of the world.
+One has only to consider the way that time had historically been divided between BC and AD.
 Even if we no longer favour that division and prefer to use BCE and CE, they are still centred around the person of Jesus – whether we like it or not.

 Yet, can the life and death of Jesus be said to be consistent and coherent with the rest of history?
 Or the other way around?
-Why should the life and death of this one man stand out so much in history when Jesus seems in many ways to have been an intrusion into history rather than a coherent and consistent part of it?
+Why should the life and death of this one man stand out so much in history when Jesus seemed in so many ways to have been an intrusion into history rather than a coherent and consistent part of it?

-Philosophy has sometimes been described as ‘faith seeking understanding’, but, if that is what it is, then philosophy springs from faith and is already based on faith; therefore it does not lead to it.
-“When faith is seeking understanding, the faith is already there, and philosophy comes on the scene too late to produce it” says Alston.
+Philosophy has sometimes been described as ‘faith seeking understanding’, but, if that is what it is, then philosophy apparently already springs from faith and is already based on faith; therefore it does not lead from no faith to faith.
+“When faith is seeking understanding, the faith is already there, and philosophy comes on the scene too late to produce it,” said Alston.